Open postdoc positions

 result, we also demonstrate our work in high profile industry events

-(like BlackHat Europe and CeBIT).
+(like BlackHat Europe or CeBIT).
 We collaborate with top security

 researchers from academia and industry around the world.